 Basic Science Editor

-While studying the physiology and pathology of the nervous system in graduate school, I was fascinated by epilepsy – the neurological disorder that was (and is still, to some extent) shrouded in mystery.
-To understand epilepsy further, I pursued my dissertation at the University of South Carolina by using electrophysiological tools to study epilepsy circuits.
-As a postdoctoral fellow in New York, I studied the role of postnatal neurogenesis (the birth of neurons in the adult brain) in the hippocampus.
-After this, I worked as a clinical researcher at the Northeast Regional Epilepsy Group, where I facilitated clinical trials for adults and children with epilepsy and set up projects to understand the mechanisms involved in brain tumor-related epilepsy.
-I have advocated for increased funding for neuroscience research in Washington, D.C., and am involved in epilepsy-related projects in my home-country of India.
+These ideas led her to pursue her doctoral work in neuroscience.
+At the University of South Carolina, she used a technique called electrophysiology to better understand epilepsy circuits.
+As a postdoctoral fellow in New York, she studied the role of postnatal neurogenesis (the birth of neurons in the adult brain) in the hippocampus.
+After this, she worked as a clinical researcher at the Northeast Regional Epilepsy Group, where she facilitated clinical trials for adults and children with epilepsy and set up projects to understand the mechanisms involved in brain tumor-related epilepsy.
+She has advocated for increased funding for epilepsy research in Washington, D.C., and is involved in epilepsy-related projects in India.